FAQ

 How do I access OpenSprinkler remotely?

-You can access OpenSprinkler Remote by using Port – Forwarding To do this, you need to access your router's configuration page and create an entry in the Port Forwarding or Port Mapping section that points to the OpenSprinkler IP address and port.
+You can access OpenSprinkler Remote by using Port – Forwarding share, this is available with most routers.
+To do this, you must go to your router configuration page and create an entry in the Port Forwarding or Sharing section that points to the OpenSprinkler IP address and port.

-Important note: With some UnityMedia connections, only an IPv6 address is assigned, and the IPv4 address is shared by multiple connections.
-Unfortunately, this makes it impossible to activate port forwarding.
-However, it still works via Wi-Fi.
+Important note: For some UnityMedia connections only one IPV6 address is assigned; the IPV4 address is shared by several connections.
+Unfortunately, this means it is not possible to activate port sharing.
+However, it still works via WiFi.

-NEW: Register an OTC (OpenThings Cloud) token, enter the token in your OpenSprinkler, and access it from anywhere.
-Learn more about this topic here.
+NEW: Register an OTC (OpenThings Cloud) token, enter the token in your OpenSprinkler and access it from anywhere.
+More on the topic here.

-This depends on the wire gauge (AWG) you use to connect the valves.
-In general, you can run up to 200m with 20 AWG wires, 300m with 18 AWG wires, and 450m with 16 AWG wires.
+This depends on the wire size (AWG) you use to connect the valves.
+Generally you can run up to 200m with 20 AWG wires, 300m with 18 AWG wires and 450m with 16 AWG wires.
 Thicker wires allow longer distances.

 What is the maximum allowed distance between the main controller and the expansion board?

-This also depends on the wire gauge (AWG) of the extension cable.
-The standard cable with expansion boards delivered is a 24 AWG 15-inch long cable.
+Again, this depends on the wire gauge (AWG) of the extension cable.
+The standard cable shipped with expansion cards is a 24 AWG 15-inch long cable.
 You can increase this length using a custom cable with thicker wires.

-Yes, you will probably need an adapter, which you can get online or at a hardware store.
+Secure.
+You will probably need a suitable adapter, which you can get online or at a hardware store.

 How do I update the firmware?

-OpenSprinkler 3.0 supports firmware update over-the-air (OTA) via Wi-Fi.
-OpenSprinkler 2.3 requires a USB cable and a computer to update the firmware.
-OpenSprinkler Pi supports network or script-based firmware updates.
-Please check the
+OpenSprinkler 3.0 supports firmware update over-the-air (OTA) via WiFi.
+OpenSprinkler 2.3 requires a USB cable and a computer to update firmware.
+OpenSprinkler Pi supports network or script-based firmware – update.
+Check those Firmware – Update – Manual (link) Instructions page.

-Alternatively, you can disable the OpenSprinkler DHCP option and enter a static IP address.
-Note that you must set the router IP correctly for all functions to work properly.
+Alternatively, you can switch off the OpenSprinkler DHCP option, then you can enter a static IP.
+Please note that you must set the router IP correctly for all functions to work properly.

-Turn off OpenSprinkler, then turn it back on.
-If the OpenSprinkler logo appears, immediately hold down the first button B1 until the message 'Reset All' appears?
-If you're sure, then press and hold the third button B3 until the controller restarts.
-OpenSprinkler is then back to its default settings.
+Switch OpenSprinkler off, then switch it on again.
+When the OpenSprinkler logo appears, do you immediately press and hold the first button B1 until the message 'Reset All' appears?
+If you are sure you want it, then press and hold the third button B3 until the controller restarts.
+OpenSprinkler is then back to the factory settings.

-The weather-based adjustment uses your location and queries OpenWeatherMap to obtain real-time weather data.
-It then calculates a value that applies the irrigation percentage to all water stations.
-The percentage value is calculated based on local temperature, humidity, and precipitation (rainfall) and varies from 0% to 250%.
+Weather Adjustment first uses your location and queries it via OpenWeatherMap to get real-time weather data.
+It then calculates a watering % value that is applied to all water stations.
+The percentage value is calculated based on the local temperature, humidity and precipitation (precipitation) and varies from 0% to 250%.
 The value is updated every hour.
-For example, low temperatures, high humidity, and/or significant rainfall result in reduced or no irrigation, i.e., 0%.
-On the other hand, high temperatures and dryness result in increased irrigation time.
-In very hot temperatures, this can even reach 200%.
+For example, low temperature, high humidity and/or significant rainfall results in reduced or no irrigation, i.e. 0%.
+On the other hand, high temperatures and drought lead to an increase in irrigation time.
+In very hot temperatures this can go up to 200%.

 How can I help OpenSprinkler support more languages?

-In OpenSprinkler, the localized language is a crowd-sourced function, so everyone can help.
-Go to the web interface -> sidebar -> about page and click on the link to localization.
+In OpenSprinkler, localized language is a crowd-sourced feature, so anyone can help.
+Go to the web interface -> Sidebar -> About page and click on the localization link.

-Can I integrate my own app or use custom scripts that access the OpenSprinkler interface?
+Can I integrate my own app or can I use my own scripts that access the OpenSprinkler interface?

 Technical questions